istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ## Configure monitoring and access policies

-Note that since you want to accomplish your tasks in a _secure way_, you must direct egress traffic through _egress gateway_, as described in the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task.
+Note that since you want to accomplish your tasks in a _secure way_, you must direct egress traffic through _egress gateway_, as described in the [Egress Gateway with TLS Origination](/docs/examples/advanced-gateways/egress-gateway-tls-origination/) task.
 The _secure way_ here means that you want to prevent malicious applications from bypassing Istio monitoring and policy enforcement.

-In our scenario, the organization performed the instructions in the [Before you begin](#before-you-begin) section.
-It enabled traffic to _edition.cnn.com_ and configured that traffic to pass through the egress gateway.
-Now it is ready to configure Istio for monitoring and access policies for the traffic to _edition.cnn.com_.
+According to the scenario of this blog post, the organization performed the instructions in the [Before you begin](#before-you-begin) section.
+It enabled HTTP traffic to _edition.cnn.com_ and configured that traffic to pass through the egress gateway.
+The egress gateway will perform TLS origination to _edition.cnn.com_, so the traffic will leave the mesh encrypted.
+Now the organization is ready to configure Istio for monitoring and access policies for the traffic to _edition.cnn.com_.

 ### Logging